In this section

-It is ok to alternate giving paracetamol and ibuprofen so that your child's pain is well controlled.
-NOTE - if you do this, it can be easy to accidentally give too much of either medicine.
+So that your child's pain is well controlled, it is OK to alternate giving paracetamol and ibuprofen, or even to give both at the same time.
+If you do this, it can be easy to accidentally give too much of either medicine.
 Keep a diary of when you give each dose of paracetamol and ibuprofen so you don't give your child too much of either medicine.

 If your child has had too much paracetamol or ibuprofen, call the Poisons Information Centre (13 11 26 in Australia) or take them to the nearest hospital emergency department.

 To prevent your child finding and taking medicine:

 I don’t know how much my child weighs.
 Should I just give them the dose of medicine the package recommends for their age?

 The recommended dosage for medicine is worked out based on a child’s weight.
 The ages given on the medicine packaging or bottle are a guide only.
 If you don’t know your child’s weight, give the dose listed for their age.
 If your child is substantially lighter than most children their age, give the dose recommended for younger children (the next age bracket down).